nosana-ci/docs.nosana.io/docs/hosts/grid-windows.md

 curl http://localhost:8080/v4.5.0/libpod/info
 ```

-## Launching the Nosana Node with Custom Parameters
+## Launching the GPU Hosts with Custom Parameters

-You can manually launch the Nosana Node to modify certain parameters:
+You can manually launch the GPU Hosts to modify certain parameters:
 * Use the `--podman` parameter to direct to your Podman service if it's running elsewhere.
 * Use `--volume` to map your solana key to `/root/.nosana/nosana_key.json` within the Docker container if you wish to use your own key.